Code-Institute-Submissions/portfolio-6/readme.md

 ## Deployment

-This portfolio will be deployed to Github Pages. - *in testing*
+This portfolio has been deployed to Github Pages.

 <br />
 <br />